 Things to Remember

 - Always use the equal symbol at the beginning of a formula.
-Otherwise you will get a text value only.
+Otherwise, you will only get a text value.

-- Keep the numeric data in proper format.
-It may lead to an error if the formattings are not maintained.
+- Keep the numeric data in the proper format.
+Failure to maintain formatting may lead to an error.